 Anal fistula.
 An anal fistula is an abnormal tunnel between the anal canal and the outer skin of the anus that often drains pus or liquid, which can soil or stain clothing.
 An anal fistula may irritate the outer tissues or cause discomfort.
 An anal fistula may increase the risk of developing anal cancer.

 Cigarette smoking.
-Cigarettes can cause harm throughout the body, because chemicals from cigarettes can enter the bloodstream and affect nearly every organ and tissue in the body.
+Smoking tobacco can cause harm throughout the body, because chemicals from the smoke can enter the bloodstream and affect nearly every organ and tissue in the body.
 Smokers are about eight times more likely to develop anal cancer than nonsmokers.

 Lowered immunity.
 People with diseases or conditions affecting the immune system—such as HIV or organ transplantation—and people who take immunosuppressive drugs that make the immune system less able to fight disease are more likely to develop anal cancer.